RhinoW/BillySnowMatesWebsite/content/faq/travel-insurance-basics.md

 Less useful are things like gear being stolen (which if you look at the T&C of _most_ insurance has to be stolen off your feet whilst you’re riding to be covered).

-Almost totally useless IMHO are things like Piste Closure which cover you a small daily allowance to travel to an alternative area if every lift is closed (assuming you’re resort is at the min height level and your trip inside the dates covered).
+Almost totally useless IMHO are things like Piste Closure which cover you a small daily allowance to travel to an alternative area if every lift is closed (assuming the resort is at the min height level and your trip inside the dates covered).
 Ask yourself under what conditions would an entire areas lifts be closed yet you can still reasonably travel to a close unaffected area?
-Apart from a few occasions in 2018 / 2019 I can’t ever remember an entire area being closed (I’ve seen one open just ½ a lift for example when the weather was utterly brutal) and even in those snowmageddon years it's not like you’re going to jump in a bus (if its even running) and battle for hours through 1m snowdrifts to go somewhere else.
+Apart from a few occasions in 2018 / 2019 I can’t ever remember an entire area being closed (I’ve seen one open just ½ a lift for example when the weather was utterly brutal) and even in those snowmageddon years it's not like you’re going to jump in a bus, if its even running, and battle for hours through 1m snowdrifts to go somewhere else.

-I am not saying that you discount any insurance policies with these ‘features’ or they can never be claimed on - just make sure you concentrate on what's more important, and that's the big losses.
+I am not saying that you discount any insurance policies with these ‘features’ or they can never be claimed on - just make sure you **concentrate on what's more important, and that's making sure you're covered for medical expenses for the activities you will be doing.**

 ## What about EHIC?

 European Health Insurance Card (used to be called E111) gives you access to emergency healthcare under the same terms as the locals - which is not necessarily free.

-It doesn’t cover private clinics (which are common in ski areas, a ready supply of customers you see) or other things like rescue / repatriation / theft / loss / curtailment / cancellation so **it isn’t a replacement for Travel Insurance**.

 Obviously it only covers EU member states.
 Also obviously no one knows what will happen after Brexit.

+It doesn’t cover private clinics (which are common in ski areas which have a ready supply of patients you see) or other things like rescue / repatriation / theft / loss / curtailment / cancellation so **it isn’t a replacement for Travel Insurance**.

 That being said you should also have this - some Travel Insurance companies insist on it as part of their T&C, some reduce or eliminate excesses if you have an EHIC.